-- Always disconnect all telephone lines from the wall outlet before servicing or disassembling this equipment. - Changes or modifications to this unit not expressly approved by the party responsible for compliance could void the user authority to operate the equipment. - Do not stack equipment or place equipment in tight spaces, in drawers, or on carpets.
-Be sure that your equipment is surrounded by at least 2 inches of air space. - To prevent interference with cordless phones, ensure that the gateway is at least 5 feet (1.5m) from the cordless phone base station. - If you experience trouble with this equipment, disconnect it from the network until the problem has been corrected or until you are sure that equipment is not malfunctioning.
+- Changes or modifications to this unit not expressly approved by the party responsible for compliance could void the user authority to operate the equipment. - Do not stack equipment or place equipment in tight spaces, in drawers, or on carpets.
+Be sure that your equipment is surrounded by at least 2 inches of air space. - If you experience trouble with this equipment, disconnect it from the network until the problem has been corrected or until you are sure that equipment is not malfunctioning.